SOFIA-USRA/sofia_redux/docs/manuals/fifils/users/data_description.rst

 -  Y: The y-coordinates of the data, in arcsecond offsets from the base position (*ny*).

+-  RA---TAN: The right ascension coordinates of the data, in decimal hours, in a tangent projection from the base position.

+-  DEC--TAN: The declination coordinates of the data, in decimal degrees, in a tangent projection from the base position.

 -  TRANSMISSION: The atmospheric transmission model (*nw*).